tonyelhabr/sports_viz/README.md

 ![2020 NBA Playoffs Total Excitement Index Bar Chart](08-2020_nba_playoffs_excitement_index/2020_nba_playoffs_excitement_index_20200907.png "2020 NBA Playoffs Total Excitement Index Bar Chart")

-## 7. 2020 Champions League Quarter-Finals, PSG’s 2nd Goal
+## 7. 2020 Champions League Quarter-Finals, PSG's 2nd Goal

 ***Note: This gif really should have had some smoothing applied.
 The matrix inversion with `solve()` in the code returns some near infinite values for some inputs.***